muhammadut/threshold_selector/README.md

 # ThresholdSelector

-ThresholdSelector is for optimizing classification thresholds in binary classification models.
+ThresholdSelector is a Python tool for optimizing classification thresholds in binary classification models.
 It helps you select the optimal threshold for your model based on various performance criteria, with additional statistical confidence metrics.

 ## Overview

-When working with binary classification models, choosing the right threshold is crucial for balancing recall (sensitivity) and precision.
-This library provides tools to:
+In production machine learning systems, choosing the right classification threshold is critical for balancing false positives and false negatives based on business constraints.
+ThresholdSelector offers a statistically sound approach to this optimization problem by:

-1. Find the best threshold that maintains a minimum required recall
+1. Finding the highest threshold that maintains minimum recall requirements
-2. Calculate confidence intervals for performance metrics
+2. Incorporating confidence intervals for statistically robust decisions
-3. Visualize model performance across different thresholds
+3. Providing comprehensive metrics visualization
-4. Generate detailed performance reports
+4. Supporting threshold optimization for various performance metrics

-## Features
+## Key Features

-- **Optimal Threshold Selection**: Find the best threshold that meets specified criteria (e.g., minimum recall)
-- **Statistical Confidence**: Wilson score intervals for robust confidence bounds
+- **Statistically Rigorous**: Wilson score confidence intervals for robust threshold selection
-- **Comprehensive Metrics**: Calculate recall, precision, F1-score, specificity, and accuracy
+- **Multi-Metric Support**: Optimize for recall, precision, F1-score, or accuracy
-- **Visualization**: Plot performance metrics across different thresholds
+- **Basic Visualization**: Plot performance metrics across thresholds with confidence bands
+- **Validation**: Thorough error handling and input validation
-- **Reporting**: Generate detailed performance reports and export to pandas DataFrames
+- **Basic Reporting**: Generate performance reports and export to pandas DataFrames
+- **Integration-Ready**: Designed for integration into ML pipelines with logging

 ## Usage